Blank Space: Adaptive Causal Coding for Streaming Communications Over Multi-Hop Networks: System Model and Preliminaries

 \begin{enumerate}[wide, labelwidth=0.3cm, labelindent=1pt, label=M\arabic*, itemsep=1em]

-\item \emph{\underline{A-Priori FEC}:} Similar to \cite{michel2022flec,cohen2022broadcast}, to compensate for expected erasures without feedback information, the sender transmits $\lceil \hat{\epsilon} \cdot c_{t}^{\text{new}} \rfloor$ FEC packets every RTT time slots, where $c_{t}^{\text{new}}$ denotes the number of new DoFs (belonging to the current transmission window) transmitted in the last RTT period.
+\item \emph{\underline{A-Priori FEC}:} Similar to \cite{michel2022flec,cohen2022broadcast}, to compensate for expected erasures without feedback information, the sender transmits $\lceil \hat{\epsilon} \cdot c_{t}^{\text{new}} \rfloor$ FEC packets every \(\rm RTT\) time slots, where $c_{t}^{\text{new}}$ denotes the number of new DoFs (belonging to the current transmission window) transmitted in the last \( \rm RTT\) period.

-\item \emph{\underline{Posterior FEC}:} At each time $t$, the sender compares the ratio between missing new DoFs and received re-transmissions (the DoF rate).
-When the channel rate falls below this DoF rate, the destination lacks sufficient DoFs to decode the received packets, and a re-transmission is suggested.
-We calculate the DoF rate following \cite{9834410}, considering two transmission regions: The "known area" of acknowledged packets sent more than one $\rm RTT$ ago, and the "unknown area" of unacknowledged packets sent within the last $\rm RTT$ period.
-We estimate missing DoFs by combining confirmed missing DoFs from the known area ($md_t^{\text{nack}}$) with estimated missing DoFs in the unknown area ($\hat{\epsilon} \cdot c_{t}^{\text{new}}$).
-Similarly, received re-transmissions are estimated using $ad_t^{\text{ack}}$ and $\hat{r} \cdot c_{t}^{\text{same}}$, yielding
+\item \emph{\underline{Posterior FEC}:} At each time $t$, the sender compares the ratio between missing DoFs and received DoFs (the DoF rate).
+When the channel rate falls below this DoF rate, the destination lacks sufficient DoFs to decode the received coded packets, and a re-transmission is suggested. \rg{We calculate the DoF rate following \cite{9834410}, considering two transmission regions: The "known area" of acknowledged packets sent more than one $\rm RTT$ ago, and the "unknown area" of unacknowledged packets sent within the last $\rm RTT$ period.
+We estimate missing DoFs by combining the confirmed missing DoFs from the known area, denoted by $md_t^{\text{nack}}$, with the estimated missing DoFs in the unknown area, given by $\hat{\epsilon} \cdot c_t^{\text{new}}$.
+Similarly, the number of received DoFs is estimated by combining the acknowledged transmissions in the known area, $ad_t^{\text{ack}}$, with the estimated number of successfully received retransmissions, $\hat{r} \cdot c_t^{\text{same}}$, yielding}